 Early Years Foundation Stage (Reception)

 Key Stage 2 (Years 3 to 6)

-The Royal Primary School aspires to providing every child with a solid foundation for success reflected through our five core values of Respect, Community, Initiative, Trust and Risk.
+The Royal Primary School aspires to provide every child with a solid foundation for success reflected through our five core values of Respect, Community, Initiative, Trust and Risk.
 This is achieved both through the curriculum and the diverse range of cultural, sporting and social extra-curricular activities that the children are encouraged to participate in.

 As a leading Primary School, we strive to ensure that our pupils learn together and support one another.
 Our recent school inspection report highlighted this, stating: